hyparam/hyparquet/README.md

 Hyparquet is a lightweight, pure JavaScript library for parsing [Apache Parquet](https://parquet.apache.org) files.
 Apache Parquet is a popular columnar storage format that is widely used in data engineering, data science, and machine learning applications for efficiently storing and processing large datasets.

-Hyparquet allows you to read and extract data from Parquet files directly in JavaScript environments, both in Node.js and in the browser.
-It is designed to be fast, memory-efficient, and easy to use.
+Hyparquet allows you to read and extract data from Parquet files directly in JavaScript environments, both in Node.js and in the browser, without any dependencies.
+Designed for performance and ease of use, hyparquet is ideal for data engineering, data science, and machine learning applications that require efficient data processing.

 ## Demo